mswjs/data/decisions/query-syntax.md

 })
 ```

 Mixing record properties and logical properties results in queries that are hard to read.
-Compare this to the builder syntax that wraps predicates in logical experesions instead:
+Compare this to the builder syntax that wraps predicates in logical expressions instead:

 ```ts
 users.findFirst((q) =>